-Rabbi Jason Miller is the president of Access Computer Technology, a computer tech support and social media marketing company based in Michigan.
+Rabbi Jason Miller is the president of Access Technology, a computer tech support and social media marketing company based in Michigan.
 He won the 2012 Young Entrepreneur of the Year Award from the West Bloomfield Chamber of Commerce and his company has been recognized by World ORT for its contributions in the field of technology.
-Rabbi Jason has worked on college campuses with Hillel and has gained a reputation as a pied piper with Jewish teens and twentysomethings.
-He can talk about sports and movies just as easily as he can talk about Torah and Jewish law.
-Rabbi Jason has been quoted in several national and international newspapers including the Wall Street Journal, the NY Times, Bloomberg, USA Today and the Washington Post.
-He has been a frequent guest on the “Mojo in the Morning” show in Detroit, Fox News and CNN.

 Trained as a kosher supervisor, Rabbi Jason is the founder and director of Kosher Michigan — a kosher certification agency.
-He serves on the boards of several national and local organizations including the Jewish Outreach Institute, Michigan Jewish Sports Foundation, JARC, Kadima, Jewish Federation of Metro Detroit’s Family Circle and the Jewish Gay Network of Michigan.
+Rabbi Jason has served on several local and national boards, including the Jewish Outreach Institute, Michigan Jewish Sports Foundation, JARC, Kadima, Camp Inc., the Jewish Federation of Metro Detroit’s Opening the Doors Program for Special Education, and the Jewish Gay Network of Michigan.
 Rabbi Jason is an alum of the Rabbis Without Borders fellowship through Clal (The National Jewish Center for Learning and Leadership) and the STAR Foundation’s Professional Education for Excellence in Rabbis fellowship.
-In October 2013 he will participate in The Conversation, an annual retreat of Jewish leaders convened by Gary Rosenblatt, the editor of The Jewish Week.